 RELATED: Ten Tips for Choosing a Logo

-Anybody who does creative work professionally lives by one overarching rule — keep it simple.
+Most people who do creative work professionally live by one overarching rule — keep it simple.
 Have you heard the phrase, “less is more?”
 No, it’s not a famous company slogan.
 It’s the first rule of design and copywriting.
 Clutter and wordiness cause confusion.
 Many of the best slogans have few words.
 Most of our most famous examples above have between 4 and 6 words.

-The average American reads at a 7th to 8th grade level but you’ll notice that the most famous slogans use much simpler words than that.
-“It’s everywhere you want to be” uses words that 4th graders would know.
+The average American reads at a seventh- to eighth-grade level, but you’ll notice that the most famous slogans use much simpler words than that.
+“It’s everywhere you want to be” uses words that fourth graders would know.
 Same with Nike.
 “Just Do It” uses words that young children would understand.

 First, make a list of words that describe your brand.
-What does your company do, how is it different than your competitors?
+What does your company do, and how is it different from your competitors?
 What need does your business fill?
 What emotion do customers want to feel after acquiring your type of product or service?
-List words that would describe your client base and what you, as the company founder, is passionate about.
+List words that describe your client base and what you, as the company founder, are passionate about.
 Remember to use those power words.

 Next, pull up an online thesaurus and find some other words that might work.
 Remember to keep them simple enough that any grade school student can understand them.

 Looking at your word list, which ones seem to jump off the page at you?
 Which make your customer envision reaching their goals?
-Those are probably the ones you will end up using.
+Those are probably the ones you’ll end up using.

 Finally, start writing.
 Keep it short and simple.
 Remember, “Got Milk?”
-You don’t get much simpler than that so avoid complication.
+It doesn’t get much simpler than that, so avoid complication.

 Power words or phrases invoke emotion.
 Look through the business slogans we’ve already listed.
-Words like, “happy” or “Do it”, or how about Calvin Klein’s slogan, “Between love and madness lies obsession.”
+Words like, “happy” or “Do it,” or Calvin Klein’s slogan, “Between love and madness lies obsession.”

 Don’t feel like your business has to have a slogan.
-Some brands and industries don’t see a need and that’s ok.
-Take fashion for example.
-What’s Michael Kors’ slogan?
+Some brands and industries don’t see a need, and that’s ok.
+Take fashion, for example.
+What’s Michael Kors’s slogan?
 How about Chanel or Coach?
 If you serve a niche market, it may not be necessary, or if you don’t rely heavily on marketing, you can probably get by without one.